Redth/ZXing.Net.Mobile/readme.md

 }
 ```

-The `Camera` permission should be automatically included for you in the `AndroidManifest.xml` however if you would like to use the Torch API's you will still need to add the `Flashlight` permission yourself.
+The `Camera` permission should be automatically included for you in the `AndroidManifest.xml` however if you would like to use the [Flashlight API](https://developer.android.com/about/versions/marshmallow/android-6.0.html#flashlight) you will still need to add the `Flashlight` permission yourself.
 You can do this by using the following assembly level attribute:

 ```csharp
 [assembly: UsesPermission (Android.Manifest.Permission.Flashlight)]